infretis/infentory/water_dissociation/lammps/README.md

 ```
 If you get an error you may not have enough data yet, or infretis wrote to another file `infretis_data_X.txt` where X is some number.

 Gnuplot the crossing probability in `wham/Pcross.txt`.
 Use `set logscale y; set xrange [1:8]` before plotting to get a nicer view.
 This is the probability of reaching an order parameter value of $\lambda$ given that we start with pure water.
-Write down the lowest y-value, which we call $P_{tot}$.
+Write down the y-value at $\lambda=5.0$, which we call $P_{tot}$.

 Also, plot the `wham/runav_flux.txt` and write down the last value, which we call $f$.
 To get the rate $v$ in units of nanoseconds $^{-1}$, use the formula

 $$v = 2'000'000 \cdot f \cdot P_{tot}$$

-The interpretation is that we see a dissociation event every $1/v$ nanoseconds.
+The interpretation is that we see a dissociation event every $1/v$ nanoseconds (the 2 million factor comes from using a 0.5 fs timestep).

 We can also calculate how many days we would have to wait to observe a single event in a regular MD simulation ⏳